lexnat187/ATAPI/README.md

 ## Docker

-All repositories have been dockerised and can be started by running the docker compose within the API folder
+All repositories have been dockerised and can be started by running the docker compose function.
+Check out each repository into the same root directory and run the following command within the API folder:

 ```
 docker-compose up